The New Pilates ARC from Balanced Body aka “The Abdominal Killer Machine”

 At first sight this new toy looks like a high density foam roller that has some nice curves.
 After taking a class with Nora St John, Program Director for Balanced Body University at the most recent Pilates on Tour in Minneapolis, I love this thing!

 First of all it is so light (3.75 lbs.) you can pick it up with one hand.
 That feature is very different from my beautiful wood and upholstered and very heavy spine corrector that resides under my trap table.
-The price is nice too; $159 for the Pilates ARC vs. $310 for the heavier version.
+The price is nice too.

 The asymmetrical design with a gentle curve on one side and a steeper curve on the other makes it more comfortable for different body types.
 The step is detachable therefore making spine extension gentle for new clients.
 I learned that Joe used to custom make spine correctors for each client’s proportions so I appreciate the versatility of the curves when working with various body types.